-In 2011 the National Institute for Health and Clinical Excellence (NICE) approved a type of internal radiotherapy (sirspheres) for people with bowel cancer spread to the liver that cannot be surgically removed.
+The National Institute for Health and Care Excellence (NICE) has approved a type of internal radiotherapy (sirspheres) for people with bowel cancer spread to the liver that cannot be surgically removed.
 During the treatment, millions of very tiny beads (microspheres) are injected into the liver.
 Each bead is coated with a radioactive substance.
 This gives a dose of radiotherapy to the liver tumours over a few days.
 The treatment is also called radio embolisation or SIRT.

 NICE advised that SIRT is safe to use and can shrink liver tumours.
 But we need more research to see if SIRT can help people live longer and reduce symptoms.
 The large UK FOXFIRE trial is looking at whether SIRT can shrink bowel cancer tumours in the liver and make it possible to remove them with surgery.
 It is also looking at the side effects of this treatment.

 Researchers are looking at ways of reducing side effects of bowel radiotherapy.
 There is a trial looking at whether eating more or less fibre reduces radiotherapy side effects to the bowel.
 The trial is for people having treatment to the area between their hip bones (the pelvis).
 Pelvic radiotherapy can inflame the bowel lining and cause loose stool, diarrhoea and difficulty controlling your bowels.
 The researchers want to find out whether diets high or low in fibre are better for people having radiotherapy and whether they can reduce the side effects.